pharo-project/pharo-launcher/doc/commands-cmd-line.md

 5  Pharo 10.0 - 64bit (stable)                      64           100           2022-06-17 12:26:09
 ```
 ## 2. Create new Pharo image
-New Pharo image can be created by executing: `pharo-launcher.sh image create myImage`
+New Pharo image can be created by executing: `pharo-launcher image create myImage`
 This will efectively create Pharo image based on latest stable Pharo release template.
 Output looks like this:
 ```